Council supports investment into new Hockey pitch facilities

 As a result of the new and improved facilities at St Georges, Telford and Wrekin Hockey Club have surrendered their leasehold in the Town Park.
 This means Telford Hornets Rugby club can become leaseholders of the whole facility with growing opportunities for rugby locally.

 Councillor Eileen Callear, Telford & Wrekin’s Cabinet Member for Leisure, Culture and Visitor Economy said: “This is a very exciting project which would help ensure that all children, young people and adults in the community have the opportunity to take part in a variety of different healthy sporting activity across our borough.

-“Subject to cabinet approval later this month, we are extremely keen to support Telford Hockey Club to bridge this funding gap which will ultimately ensure more people can access these sports facilities in the future.”
+“We are extremely keen to support Telford Hockey Club to bridge this funding gap which will ultimately ensure more people can access these sports facilities in the future.”

 Gwynne Goodfield, Telford and Wrekin Hockey Club said: “The existing pitch was in a poor state but with the support of Telford and Wrekin Council we now have one of the best hockey facilities in Shropshire.
 This provides us the opportunity to expand our programme of coaching which currently includes 230 junior and adults and 150 children between the ages of 5 and 18.

 “We have already started to run "Back 2 Hockey" and "Walking Hockey" sessions for adults who may have played at school and stopped or never picked up a stick before and want to give the sport a go.
 In the coming months we'll be the only club in Shropshire and a handful in the whole of the UK to offer disability hockey.